 When spoiled rich kid Harvey (Freddie Bartholomew) falls overboard, he learns lessons living among poor fisher folk of Massachusetts.
-Based on a Rudyard Kipling story, and winning an Oscar for Spencer Tracy, it was filmed mainly at MGM Studio in Culver City.
+Based on a Rudyard Kipling story, and winning an Oscar for Spencer Tracy, it was filmed mainly at the Selznick International Studios in Culver City.

 Some genuine seaborne scenes were filmed off the coast of California, while there are establishing shots of Gloucester, Massachusetts, the seaport which was also the setting for Wolfgang Petersen’s 2000 movie The Perfect Storm.

 In fact, the Fishermen's Memorial seen at the end of the film is a Hollywood replica of the real one seen at the beginning of the later film.